 Van Rens, M., Haelermans, C., Groot, W., Van der Brink, H.M.
 (2018)

 Using current research, here at ISB we are knowledgeable, empathetic, and well equipped to be pro-active rather than reactive to these potential negative outcomes of a Year 6 to Year 7 transition and build outstanding provision mitigating against these potential negative experiences, moving from a Primary to Secondary school.
+This is achieved by our Yr6 to Yr7 Journey Programme.
+More information in the booklet below.

 This is why at ISB, we have a dedicated Middle Years community which spans Year 5 right through Year 8.
 Ensuring we offer evidence-based practice to generate a supportive experience with these obstacles in mind, not just between Years 6 and 7, but from the beginning of Year 5 through to Year 8, and beyond.